RaulDiodiu/rap-handson-travel-docs/installation/Installation.md

 You can close the BTP Cockpit now.

-### 3. Install Eclipse with ABAP Development Tools and the Git Plugin
+### 3. Install Eclipse with ABAP Development Tools
 Next, we have to install the local development environment.
 For this, SAP switched from their own solution to the Eclipse IDE with an ABAP Development Tool plugin.

 Go to [Eclipse 2021-09](https://www.eclipse.org/downloads/packages/release/2021-09/r/eclipse-ide-java-developers) and download the installer fitting your operating system.
 Obviously, you'll have to install the downloaded file afterwards (Select *Eclipse IDE for Java Developers* if asked).
 The default installation settings should fit our needs and remain unchanged.